branner-non-code/notes/notes/content/Reading_and_talks/Kahneman_Thinking_Fast_and_Slow_notes_Part_1_Two_Systems.md

 ### 5 The pleasure of cognitive ease

- * P. 66: "Easily pronounced words evoke a favorable attitude."
+ * p.
+66: "Easily pronounced words evoke a favorable attitude."

  * Robert Zajonc. **Mere exposure effect**: "link between the repetition of an arbitrary stimulus and the mild affection that people eventually have for it."
 Turkish words presented without explanation in a series of ads — those seen more favorably were felt to "mean something good".

- * P. 67: "The mere exposure effect is actually stronger for stimuli that the individual never consciously sees."
+ * p.
+67: "The mere exposure effect is actually stronger for stimuli that the individual never consciously sees."

  * Zajonc argues that the mere exposure effect is "a profoundly important biological fact" extending to all animals.
 If "the repeated exposure of a stimulus is followed by nothing bad," then "such a stimulus will eventually become a safety signal, and safety is good."

 ### 6 Ease, mood, and intuition

- * P. 67: Sarnoff Mednick.
+ * p.
+67: Sarnoff Mednick.
 Creativity as associative memory.

- * P. 68-69: Remote Association Test (RAT): deciding whether a triad of words are related
+ * p.
+68-69: Remote Association Test (RAT): deciding whether a triad of words are related

    * accurate guesses are much faster than getting the actual answer